April 2, 1881– July 17, 1945

 Driscoll was born in 1881, the only daughter of Corpus Christi millionaire Robert Driscoll.
 Educated in Europe, Clara understood the importance of preserving historical sites.
 She wrote: "By the care of our eloquent but voiceless monuments, we are preparing a noble inspiration for our future."

-The Austin Museum of Art welcomes visitors at Laguna Gloria and offers information about Clara Driscoll on its website.
+The Contemporary Austin, formerly the Austin Museum of Art, welcomes visitors at to its Laguna Gloria campus.

 The Sarah Eagar and Florence Eagar Roberts Alamo Papers, 1905–1913 at The University of Texas at Austin document the activities of the Daughters of the Republic of Texas (DRT) and their custody of the Alamo.
 The collection includes newspaper clippings documenting the DRT's efforts to gain custodianship of the Alamo and the state government's involvement with the property.